 We will report on the numbers of students who participate, their levels, etc. — basic statistics.
 Both teachers and students who participate in the pilot will be asked their perceptions: what they liked about these learning activities, what they think they gained from participating, and what they would like to see changed the next time around.
 We will report results in a simple summary format.

 OTHER Blended Learning Initiatives

 The Tech Center is engaged in the exploration of blended learning as a means to enhance language acquisition processes.
 Several Tech Center activities support this exploration, including a series of events informed by design thinking as well as activities geared toward field implementations of blended learning.
-The latter type of activity includes: 1) the creation of a language learning simulation designed for professional language practice and acquisition (Green Ideas); 2) the creation of a collection of tools in use in the Language Flagship (Tech Center Toolkit); 3) the design, development, and testing of materials to support micro-learning experiences (PERLS); and the creation of a common thematic repository of resources in use in current Language Flagship programs, named The Flagship Commons (currently under development).
+The latter type of activity includes: 1) the creation of Blended Learning Mentoring Program to enhance the capacity of the Language Flagship faculty to design and implement blended learning experiences; 2) the collaboration with the Arabic Language Flagship program at the University of Arizona to develop and pilot a shareable online course focusing on the Moroccan dialect; 3) the creation of language learning simulations designed for professional language practice and acquisition in three Flagship languages: Chinese, Korean, and Russian.

 So what does Blended Learning mean anyway?